gandalf-network/connect-ios-sdk/README.md

 # connect-ios-sdk

-`connect` is a Swift library that makes it easier to generate valid [Connect](https://docs.gandalf.network/concepts/connect) URLs that lets your users to link their accounts to Gandalf.
+`connect-ios-sdk` is a Swift library that makes it easier to generate valid [Connect](https://docs.gandalf.network/concepts/connect) URLs that lets your users to link their accounts to Gandalf.

 ## Features